micseydel/mock-interviews/README.md

     * http://www.glassdoor.com/index.htm
     * Cracking the coding interview
   - Code review for C, C++, Java, Python (with errors ranked by importance)
+    * All code should compile
+    * Code reviews last 30-50 minutes
+    * For many people, reading code is new and hard
+    * An easy bit of broken-code to write is an ArrayList in Java with a memory leak, or a LinkedList that doesn't handle its tail pointer correctly.
   - Rank by difficulty and class pre-reqs (ECS 40, 60, 122A)
   - Question classes
     * OOP